 Step 1: Register the hostname on BunnyCDN

-First, open your Pull Zone details page and locate the Add Custom Hostname panel.
+First, open your Pull Zone details page and locate the Add Custom Hostname panel in the General section.
 Then enter the domain that you would like to use and click on the ADD HOSTNAME button.
 The hostname will then appear in the Linked Hostnames list.

 Step 2: Locate and copy the CNAME record

 Next, locate and select the CNAME record and copy it to your clipboard to use in step 3.
 It can be found right above the add hostname field.